bredikhin/homekit-compatible-temperature-and-humidity-sensor/README.md

 Connecting DHT sensors to Arduino is pretty simple, see [this guide](https://learn.adafruit.com/dht/connecting-to-a-dhtxx-sensor), for example.
-If you go with AMD2302, it's even simpler: since it already has a resistor inside, you don't need any additional pullup resistors and can just stick the wires into the board: the black one gets grounded, the red one goes to 5V and the yellow is for the data, which we'll be using pin 2 for.
+If you go with AM2302, it's even simpler: since it already has a resistor inside, you don't need any additional pullup resistors and can just stick the wires into the board: the black one gets grounded, the red one goes to 5V and the yellow is for the data, which we'll be using pin 2 for.

-And that's pretty much all the wiring that needs to be done for the project
+And that's pretty much all the wiring that needs to be done for the project.

 ## Programming Arduino